devanjumg70/down-tube-youtube-video-downloader-extension-and-webpage-interface/QUICK_GUIDE.md

 # YouTube Video Downloader - Quick Guide

 ## What is it?
-A Chrome extension that lets you download YouTube videos in various qualities.
+A Chrome extension that lets you download YouTube videos and entire playlists in various qualities.

 ## What you need:
 1. Google Chrome browser
 2. Python installed on your computer
 3. The extension files from this package
+4. FFmpeg (optional but recommended for better quality)

 ## Setup in 60 seconds: